Promoting race inclusivity in the workplace: a toolkit for organisations

 10,000 Black Interns is an initiative to provide 10,000 paid internships to black students over the next five years across 24 different sectors/professions.

-The 10,000 Black Interns programme offer aspiring Black professionals a 6 week paid in 2022 there were over 100 legal internships available.
+The 10,000 Black Interns programme offers aspiring Black professionals a six-week paid internship.
+In 2022 there were over 100 legal internships available.
 This opportunity will offer an aspiring lawyer the opportunity to gain first-hand knowledge and training of the legal sector.

 Signing up to 10,000 Black interns gives your organisation access to a pool of Black talent as well as offers support on how to effectively offer a legal internship.